 - Students will synthesize and disseminate their work, in discussions and in writing, and will present at an end‐of‐course concluding event.
 They will also be encouraged to present at national and local scientific meetings.

 - Students will submit reflections which will be published in a program publication.

 The M4 elective will be open to all medical students who participate in the M2 component of the program.
-Eligibility for Public Health, Nursing, Pharmacy and Social Work students will be determined by their respective Colleges.
+Eligibility for Public Health, Nursing, Pharmacy and Dentistry students will be determined by their respective Colleges.
 Students will be supervised by Program faculty.

 To apply for the upcoming academic year, go to the Application page.